 Posted March 1, 2020 | Reviewed by Ekua Hagan

 In today’s age of easy access to information at all times from many different sources, it seems that the news about coronavirus (COVID-19) is everywhere.
 For good reason, this is a topic of concern for all of us, especially parents.
-But we forget that younger ears are taking in too much information (often dramatized) and misperceiving the severity of the threat.
+But we forget that younger ears can take in too much information.
 This has the potential to cause or exacerbate mental health symptoms in our children.